anandundavia/manage-users/README.md

 }
 ```

-It will create user entry in MongoDB running on localhost on PORT 27017
+It will create user object in MongoDB running on localhost on PORT 27017.
-It will use default database as `user_management` and user collection as `users`
+It will use default database as `user_management` and user collection as `users`.

 To change the configurations about user and repository, use `config` object which is exported from `manage-users`.

-MAKE SURE you change the configuration before you mount the routes to work as expected
+MAKE SURE you change the configuration before you mount the routes to avoid bugs.

 ### User Configuration
-To change user configuration, use `userSchemaBuilder` from `config`
+To change user configuration, use `userSchemaBuilder` from `config`.

 ```
 config.userSchemaBuilder()